Economic Update Breakfast to feature Dr. Quincy Krosby

-Dr. Quincy Krosby, Chief Market Strategist of Prudential Financial, Inc. will be the speaker Wednesday, Jan.
-27, 2021, in the North Arkansas College Economic Update Breakfast Series.
+Dr. Quincy Krosby, chief market strategist of Prudential Financial, Inc. will be the speaker Wednesday, Jan.
+27, in the North Arkansas College Economic Update Breakfast Series.
 The event, sponsored by The Point Financial Group and Porterfield & Company CPA, PLLC, and North Arkansas College will be held in the John Paul Hammerschmidt Conference Center on the college’s south campus in Harrison.

 A prepared breakfast will be served starting at 7 a.m. in the JPH Conference Center.
 The program starts at 7:30 a.m.
 Dr. Krosby’s presentation will be presented via Zoom.
 Attendees will have the option to attend in person or via Zoom.
 In-person attendance is limited to 30 tickets.
 Tickets to attend in person are available at $15 each and can be purchased online at http://bit.ly/1PCPNDR (make reference in Comments box at bottom) or by contacting Rodney Arnold at (870) 391-3229.
 Seating will be limited and reservations will be required to attend.
 Zoom attendees will receive their invitation via email prior to the event.